Dimo-Hristov/Dimo-Hristov/README.md

-<h1 align="center">Hi , I'm Dimo Hristov</h1>
+# Hi there, I'm Dimo Hristov! 👋

-<h3 align="center">As a Full Stack Developer with 2 years of experience in coding, I've had the opportunity to dive deep into both front-end and back-end technologies, mastering language like JavaScript, HTML, and CSS.
-MEAN and MERN also.</h3>
+I'm a Full Stack Developer with 2 years of experience in coding.
+My expertise lies in both front-end and back-end technologies, with a strong command over languages like JavaScript, HTML, and CSS.
+I'm proficient in MEAN and MERN stacks as well.

-- 🌱 I’m currently working as intern at MotorSport events app.
-Personal projects are boring, that why i didnt make any complicated project.
-I prefer to work in a team.

-- 👨‍💻 All of my projects are available  <a href="https://github.com/Dimo-Hristov?tab=repositories"> here </a>
+## About Me
+- 🌱 Currently, I'm interning at MotorSport events app, where I'm honing my skills in a collaborative team environment.
+- 👨‍💻 You can find all my projects on [GitHub](https://github.com/Dimo-Hristov?tab=repositories).
+While I haven't ventured into complex personal projects yet, I thrive when working in a team setting.

-- 👨‍💻 All my certificates and exams score are available <a href="https://github.com/Dimo-Hristov/Education-at-SoftUni/tree/main/Certificates"> here </a>
+- 📚 Explore my certificates and exam scores [here](https://github.com/Dimo-Hristov/Education-at-SoftUni/tree/main/Certificates).

-- 📫 How to reach me **dimo_xristov@protonmail.com**
+- 📫 Feel free to reach out to me at [dimo_xristov@protonmail.com](mailto:dimo_xristov@protonmail.com) for any inquiries or collaborations.

+Let's connect and build something amazing together!

 <hr>
 <h3 align="left">Languages and Tools...</h3>